 Say hello to the next generation of Microsoft gaming!
 With the Xbox One officially unveiled, gamers are eager to dive into the entertainment console of tomorrow.
-Though the official Xbox One price is yet to be revealed, we’re chuffed to announce that e2save customers can pick up a free Xbox One with a mobile phone contract.
+Don’t waste your 2014 saving for the console; we have the Xbox One available as a free gift with a mobile phone contract.
 Game on!

 Here’s our view on what makes the Xbox One a great gift to pair up with a smartphone.